 Stay tuned to our blog!

-In the next few weeks we would be putting out exercises that would help you get your wiggle back!
+In the next few weeks I will be putting out exercises that would help you get your wiggle back!
 We will also discuss more about chronic back pain.

 Remember, physical factors covered here are just part of the variables contributing to pain.
 It is also important to consider other biological, psychological, emotional and environmental factors.